Cycles and Intractability in a Large Class of Aggregation Rules: Abstract

 \section{Abstract}

-We introduce the $(j,k)$-Kemeny rule -- a generalization that aggregates weak orders.
-Special cases include approval voting, the mean rule and Borda mean rule, as well as the Borda count and plurality voting.
-Why, then, is the winner problem computationally simple for each of these other rules, but $NP$-hard for Kemeny?
-We show that winner intractability for the $(j,k)$-Kemeny rule first appears at the $j=3$, $k=3$ level.
-The proof reveals that computational complexity arises from the cyclic component in the fundamental decomposition $\overrightarrow{w}=\overrightarrow{w}_{\emph{cycle}} + \overrightarrow{w}_{\emph{cocycle}}$ of \cite{Z}.
+We introduce the $(j,k)$-Kemeny rule -- a generalization of Kemeny's voting rule that aggregates $j$-chotomous weak orders into a $k$-chotomous weak order.
+Special cases of $(j,k)$-Kemeny include approval voting, the mean rule and Borda mean rule, as well as the Borda count and plurality voting.
+Why, then, is the winner problem computationally tractable for each of these other rules, but intractable for Kemeny?
+We show that intractability of winner determination for the $(j,k)$-Kemeny rule first appears at the $j=3$, $k=3$ level.
+The proof rests on a reduction of \emph{max cut} to a related problem on weighted tournaments, and reveals that computational complexity arises from the cyclic part in the fundamental decomposition of a weighted tournament into cyclic and cocyclic components.
 Thus the existence of majority cycles -- the engine driving both Arrow's impossibility theorem and the Gibbard-Satterthwaite theorem -- also serves as a source of computational complexity in social choice.